febinfredi/Detection-and-Tracking-of-Humans-in-Crowded-Scenarios/README.md

 Note:

-* Make sure to upload all the CrowdHuman dataset in your google drive and paste the dataset links in [prepare_training.sh](prepare_training.sh) repare_training.sh file (line 40 - 47) as the drive link from the dataset authors doesn't work anymore.
+* Make sure to upload all the CrowdHuman dataset in your google drive and paste the dataset links in [prepare_training.sh](prepare_training.sh) file (line 40 - 47) as the drive link from the dataset authors doesn't work anymore.

 * Make sure to change your runtime to GPU.